-The bus didn’t leave from where we thought so we had a bit of a rush down to the small bus station.
-I didn’t envy the drivers task of negotiating the steep narrow hairpins over steep drops, he did hit the barrier on one hairy section!
+The bus didn’t leave from where we thought, so we had a bit of a rush down to the small bus station.
+I didn’t envy the driver’s task of negotiating the steep narrow hairpins over steep drops, he did hit the barrier on one hairy section!
 Two hours later we were in the busy holiday resort of Maspalomas, installed in our hotel apartment and enjoying a swim in the pool.
 Another world from where we had been.
 Our complex was massive but surprisingly pleasant and clean.
-Didn’t really like the fitting of a wrist band for our stay, shades of electronic tagging.
-Are they trying to stop us running away, not something I’m used to.
-We were given a map of the complexes and it took us some time to locate our room, even worse when we tried to find the restaurant.
+I didn’t really like the fitting of a wristband for our stay, shades of electronic tagging.
+Are they trying to stop us running away, not something I’m used to?
+We were given a map of the complexes, and it took us some time to locate our room, even worse when we tried to find the restaurant.
 We ended up on the streets outside and arrived back where we started, the areas all looked the same!
 Maybe tagging would be useful for finding lost, and hungry, guests.

 Gran Canarian Giant Lizard.

 All being well we will be on a plane home tomorrow, I hear the weather back in Britain hasn’t been that good – can’t wait.